top of page

 Drawing inspiration from James Baldwin’s The Fire Next Time, Coates takes a bold and unfiltered approach to discussing racial injustice.
 He critiques the “American Dream”, arguing that it has been historically built on the exploitation of Black bodies.
 He also explores themes of fear, resilience, and survival, urging his son to navigate a world that remains deeply unequal.

-3. The Power of Education and Awareness
+The Power of Education and Self-Discovery

 Cultural Impact and Recognition